FAQ's When Selling Your Property

 How would you market my property?

-How do you run inspections - open house vs private inspections?
+How do you run inspections – open homes vs private inspections?

 What is the agent’s role at an open house?

-An agent's role at an open house inspection is to listen closely and observe attendees to gauge buyer interest and motivation and also any feedback that is given all to be fed back to the seller.
+An agent’s role at an open house is to observe, listen and engage with attendees to gauge interest, motivation and feedback, which is then communicated to the seller.

 What is the role of a real estate agent?